 Practice different leaning techniques and see how it affects your lap times and cornering ability.
 Try pushing yourself back against the steering wheel as you try to brake later and later.
 The slower the kart, the more effective your leaning will be.

-The seat itself is a much more crucial part of the chassis than most drivers think.
-Most fit the seat to their comfort, when it is, in fact, the other way around.
-You should make yourself comfortable around the seat’s correct fit.
-The seat will determine your kart’s handling performance based on its position and characteristics.
-This is why it is so important to mount a seat properly.
+Your kart’s seat is a much more crucial part of the chassis than many drivers think.
+You should make yourself comfortable around the seat’s correct position and angle, rather than focusing on comfort first.
+The seat will determine your kart’s handling performance based on its position and characteristics, meaning it’s vital you know how to correctly mount your go-kart seat.